moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 # Security Considerations

-The catalog contents MAY be encrypted.The mechanism of encryption and the signalling of the keys are left to the Streaming Format referencing this catalog format.
+The catalog contents MAY be encrypted.
+The mechanism of encryption and the signalling of the keys are left to the Streaming Format referencing this catalog format.

 # IANA Considerations {#iana}